CRIS: Contractual Risk Transfer in Construction

 This course is part of a National Designation program called the Construction Risk and Insurance Specialist (CRIS) program.
-Each program can certainly be taken as a standalone class, but if you are interested in seeing the courses involved and earning the designation, that information can be found HERE.
+Each program can certainly be taken as a standalone class.

 ||Begins 30 minutes prior to the class start time